Thomasssb1/reddit-2-video/README.md

 You can use the `-help` flag to see them all or view them in detail on the [wiki](https://github.com/Thomasssb1/reddit-2-video/wiki/Documentation).

 ## Dependencies
-**This only applies if you are building the project yourself, you do not need this if you are installing from [releases](https://github.com/Thomasssb1/reddit-2-video/releases)**<br>
 Required for usage: [ffmpeg](https://ffmpeg.org/about.html), [dart](https://dart.dev/) 3.0.5.
 Run this single command if using a linux platform that supports apt-get.
 ```sh